christopherhzhou/tip-tax/README.md

 This app has been deployed to _AWS Amplify_. **Access the app [here](https://master.d1iemwqyd0h8xm.amplifyapp.com/).**

-This project was built as a 'practice run' for React and Redux in a single-page application.
+This very simple project was built as a 'practice run' for React and Redux in a single-page application.
 This project uses the Material-UI React component for inputs and layout elements.